samridh-dev/votess/joss/paper.md

 ![](./bar.png)

-As expected, `votess` can significantly outperform single-threaded lternatives.
+As expected, `votess` significantly outperforms single-threaded alternatives.

 In Figure 1, we show its performance compared to two other single-threaded Voronoi tessellation libraries: `Qhull` and `Voro++`.
 Both are well-tested and